Information about the Corona-measures in Pyhä.

 When planning a holiday in Pyhä:

-- Loss of the sense of smell and/or taste have also been reported as symptoms of a COVID-19 infection.
+- Please carefully consider if your trip is absolutely necessary.
+Do not travel if any symptoms like this occur: fever, cough, sore throat, shortness of breath, muscle pain, fatigue runny nose, nausea, diarrhea.
+Loss of the sense of smell and/or taste have also been reported as symptoms of a COVID-19 infection.

 When on holiday still remember to protect yourself and others: